 - Oxycodone is classified as a Schedule II Controlled Substance in the USA, whereas Norco, due to the presence of Hydrocodone, is classified as a Schedule II Controlled Substance.

-- Usually, doctors will recommend oxycodone for persistent or severe pain, such as pain from major injuries, cancer, or surgery.
-Norco is frequently used for problems like dental work, injuries, or milder forms of chronic pain, where a strong opioid is not required.
+- Doctors usually will recommend oxycodone for persistent or severe pain like pain from major injuries, cancer, or surgery.
+Norco is frequently used in cases of milder forms of chronic pain, dental work, or for injuries.
+These cases do not require a strong opioid.

 Which Is More Effective (Oxycodone Or Norco)?

-- Oxycodone and Norco may interact with antidepressants like fluoxetine (Prozac) and duloxetine (Cymbalta).
-These interactions can lead to anxiety, drowsiness, and confusion.
+- Norco along with oxycodone may interact with antidepressants such as fluoxetine (Prozac) and duloxetine (Cymbalta).
+Anxiety, drowsiness, also confusion can result from these interactions.

 Side Effects